 A Default with Agreement case is when one spouse or partner filed and served on the other spouse or partner a petition for divorce or dissolution of a registered domestic partnership with a court summons, more than 30 days has passed since service of the Petition and Summons, and:

-The other spouse or partner did not file a Response (Form FL-120 or Form FL-123), and
+The other spouse or partner did not file a Response (Form FL-120), and

 When you mail or take this form to the court clerk to be filed, you also have to give the clerk two stamped envelopes -- one addressed to each of the spouses or partners -- so that a copy of the filed Request can be mailed to both of you.

 2. Declaration for Default Any time after the Request to Enter Default has been filed and served, the petitioner must also fill out and file with the court a:

 Declaration for Default or Uncontested Dissolution or Legal Separation (Form FL-170)

 A copy of this form is to be served on the other spouse or partner.
 Then a Proof of Service form is to be filed at the court.

 3. Final Disclosure Normally, the court will need to see that the two spouses or partners have exchanged up-to-date financial information with each other.
 To learn how to do this, click here.